jennguyen1/nhuyhoa/_posts/2016-03-03-Multilevel-Models.md

 * If $$n_j = r$$ then $$\hat{a}_j$$ is an average of $$\mu_a$$ and $$\bar{y}_j$$
 * If $$n_j > r$$ then $$\hat{a}_j$$ is closer to $$\bar{y}_j$$

-This value tells us that the standard deviation of average $$y$$ between groups is the same as the standard deviation of the average of $$1/r$$ measurements within a group.
+This value means that the standard deviation of average $$y$$ between groups is the same as the standard deviation of the average of $$1/r$$ measurements within a group.
 For a group with more than $$1/r$$ observations, within-group measurements are more informative.
 Otherwise, the across group measurements are more informative.

 ## Model Formulas

-We can fit variants of the varying intercept models in R with the following `lmer()` commands
+Variants of the varying intercept models may be fit in R with the following `lmer()` commands

 **Varying intercept; no predictors:**